SQL blocks

 SQL autocomplete

-When writing SQL, the built-in Intellisense will offer relevant suggestions for your cursor position.
-This includes entities in your schema such as databases, tables or columns but also aliases or CTEs that you may have defined in your query.
+The built-in Intellisense will offer relevant suggestions for your cursor position.
+This includes entities in your schema such as databases, tables or columns but also aliases, CTEs or query previews that you may have defined in your previous queries.
 The autocomplete will open automatically as you type.
-In addition to that, you can trigger it manually by using one of these keyboard shortcuts Control + Space, Option + Space or ⌘ + I
+In addition to that, you can trigger it manually by using one of these keyboard shortcuts Control + Space, Option + Space or ⌘ + I.

 - To inject a Python variable inside your SQL query use the